What Is a dollar collapse and when will it happen?

 The collapse of the dollar simply signifies that the value of the U.S. Dollar has lost value or “plunged.”
 This can cause uncertainty and unease about the dollar as a currency.
 Anyone who holds dollar-denominated assets will sell them at any cost.
 That includes foreign governments and investors who own U.S Treasury Bills, Bonds and Notes, as well as foreign-exchange futures traders and individual investors.
 When the dollar crashes, these parties will demand assets denominated in anything other than dollars.
 When the dollar collapses, everyone will be trying to sell their dollar-denominated assets but no one will want to buy them.

-What could lead to a collapse?
-Consider the “Factors of Three”
+What could lead to a dollar collapse?
+The “Factors of Three”

 First, there must be an underlying weakness in the economy and in the overall performance of the dollar-which we have seen.
 With the U.S. national debt increasing from $5.5 trillion to $16 trillion within a 10-year period (from 2003 to 2013), the U.S. Dollar has declined in value more than 54%.
 Today, the debt continues to worsen, surpassing $21 Trillion and counting, leaving the Debt-to-GDP ratio over 100%.
 This means that the U.S. Debt is higher than our Gross Domestic Product.
 This dire situation is considered irreversible by the government.
 Therefore, it should not come as a surprise that the U.S. Treasury Department has adopted policies to lower the value of the dollar in an effort to make it easier to repay its debt with cheaper money.